 Q: I am 41 years old.
 How can I have a healthy pregnancy?

-A woman should never assume that just because she has reached age 40, she cannot have a healthy pregnancy.
+However, a woman should not assume automatically that just because she has reached age 40, she cannot have a healthy pregnancy.
 Getting pregnant may be more difficult, but that doesn’t mean the pregnancy itself will be.
-Statistically, a woman’s chances to conceive start to decline in her early 30s, but age isn’t the most important factor.
+Statistically, a woman’s chances to conceive starts to decline in her early 30s, but age isn’t the most important factor.

-A healthy 41-year-old woman has a much better chance of conceiving safely than an unhealthy 30-year-old.
+A healthy 41-year-old woman, though she may have more difficulty getting pregnant, has a better chance of having a safe pregnancy than an unhealthy 30-year-old.
 Anyone who’s trying to conceive should aim for overall good health.
 The most important factors are:

 Obese and underweight women will have a harder time getting pregnant and will be at higher risk for miscarriage if they do become pregnant.
 Women should aim for a body mass index (BMI) between 18.5 and 24.9.
 Calculate your BMI.